nz-m/SocialEcho/README.md

 1. Admin: The admin role manages the overall system, including moderator management, community management, content moderation, monitoring user activity, and more.
 2. Moderators: Moderators manage communities, manually review reported posts, and perform other moderation-related tasks.
-3. General Users: General users have the ability to make posts, like comments, and perform other actions within the platform.
+3. General Users: General users can make posts, like comments, and perform other actions within the platform.

 ## Features